Clinton presses Pakistan to do more to stamp out terrorism

 India blames the LeT for the Mumbai attacks in which Pakistani gunmen killed 166 people over three days and says Pakistan is also a haven for militants operating in Afghanistan.

-India has said that Pakistani action on the Mumbai attackers is central to tentative peace moves between the nuclear-armed rivals, which have fought three wars since 1947.
+India has said that Pakistani action on the Mumbai attackers is central to tentative peace moves between the nuclear-armed rivals, which have fought three wars since their independence in 1947.

-Foreign minister Krishna joined Clinton in calling for Pakistan to get tougher on militants within its borders.
+The Indian foreign minister joined Clinton in calling for Pakistan to get tougher with militants within its borders.

 "Recent attacks in Kabul highlight once again the need for elimination of terrorist sanctuaries in the neighbourhood and the need for stronger action from Pakistan on terrorism, including on bringing to justice the perpetrators of (the) Mumbai terrorist attack," Krishna said.

-The U.S. ambassador to Afghanistan last month blamed an assault on embassies and parliament in the Afghan capital, Kabul, on the al Qaeda-linked Haqqani network, whose fighters move freely across the Afghanistan-Pakistan border, and again demanded that Islamabad go after the group.
+The U.S. ambassador to Afghanistan last month blamed an assault on embassies and parliament in the Afghan capital, Kabul, on the al Qaeda-linked Haqqani network, whose fighters move freely across the Afghanistan-Pakistan border, and reiterated a long-standing demand that Islamabad go after the group.

-After a similar attack last year, the outgoing chairman of the U.S. Joint Chiefs of Staff, Mike Mullen, called the Haqqani group a "veritable arm" of Pakistan's intelligence service.
+After a similar attack last year, the outgoing chairman of the U.S. Joint Chiefs of Staff called the Haqqani group a "veritable arm" of Pakistan's intelligence service.

 Pakistan denies claims that it sees the Haqqanis as a strategic asset to counter the influence of India in Afghanistan.

-(Writing by Matthias Williams and Ross Colvin, additional reporting by Qasim Nauman in Islamabad; Editing by John Chalmers and Robert Birsel)
+(Writing by Matthias Williams and Ross Colvin; Editing by John Chalmers and Robert Birsel)